 The following is a list of items that should be included in your personal kit.

 • Enough food to keep you reasonably comfortable, not necessarily full, for at least 3 days.
-The average adult should be able to get by on 2 MRE’s a day for 3 days.
+MRE's are not ideal but the average adult should be able to easily get by on 2 MRE’s a day for 3 days.
 The more hardy and children might get by on one.
 The MRE’s should be stripped of non-essential weight by removing anything that you won’t eat or can’t use.
 Home-made meals can be a simple as Spam, jerky, dried fruit, crackers and Granola bars or something similar as long as it provides enough carbohydrates and protein to provide the energy to do whatever physical tasks are required for your situation.
 Add some chocolate or hard candy.
+Survival Tabs are also a great option!

 • One change of clothing with 3 pairs of socks and 2 extra changes of underwear.
 Long johns, jacket, coat, knit cap or ball cap, depending on season.
 Add a couple of large plastic garbage bags to keep your equipment dry and to store clothing and other items in.